silenNH/aws_tweets_analyzer/README.md

 ![](miscellaneous/img/InnovationPipeline_GitHubActions%20WorkflowForProduction.png "Innovation Pipeline - GitHub Actions Workflow for production")

+The Workflow can be seen under the tab Actions in your GitHub Repository.

 The DataOps architecture is descrivbed in detail in the following:

+# Clean Up

+To stop all AWS Services the stack (either 'prod' or 'dev' or both) needs to be deleted.
+Visit the AWS Webpage and go to the service CloudFormation to see all running stacks.
+Chosse the running stack you want to delete and press the delete button.
+The databases are not generated via the CloudFormation template.
+Thus, these databases needs to be removed manually.
+Go to the Glue service.
+Under the tab Data Catalog --> Databases are allo Glue databases listed.
+Delete the corresponding database.
+With the deletion of the database all coresponding tables are deleted as well.

 # DataOps Architecture